Chapter 7 : Black Dog

-“Bloody hell, Rawnsley!” her best friend Giovanni Costa exclaimed when he finally skidded to a stop.
+“Bloody hell, Rawnsley!” her best friend Giovanni exclaimed when he finally skidded to a stop.
 He took several deep breaths and then reached into his pocket to pull out his own packet of cigarettes.
 He placed one in his mouth and lit the end of it with his wand.
 Gemma cowered slightly as he exhaled.
 “You can’t scare me like that!”

 “I didn’t mean to,” she retorted softly before taking another drag herself.

 “Well give us some warning before you bolt next time, eh?
 You were like a fucking ninja - you were there and then suddenly you weren’t,” Gio snorted as he sat down next to her.

 Although they had never been romantically involved, Gemma knew she would always have a connection with the Italian Seventh Year.
 He was the first child to show up on their doorstep and immediately began to treat Gemma like a sister when her parents started to house him every night.
 Since his parents kicked him out when he was 15, Gio wanted nothing more than to be a normal teenager and Gemma knew her family and the band gave him the sense of stability he craved.

 However, Gio gave her stability as well.
 He was the only one who seemed to understand the burden her Seer abilities placed on her.
 Most people thought she was crazy and a wandering spirit reminiscent of the 1960s, but not Gio.
 He treated her like a human being.
-Gemma appreciated the way he let her practice her tarot card readings on him, tried to find her the newest Divination novels to educate her and sat up late into the night to keep her company as she tried to read the stars.
+Gemma appreciated the way he let her practice her tarot card readings on him, tried to find her the newest Divination novels to educate her, and stayed up late into the night to keep her company as she tried to read the stars.
 Although the Hufflepuffs were good friends with the rest of the band, they often talked about their hopes, dreams, and worries over cigarettes and leaned on each other for support.

 “And believe me, no one hates this ‘Voldemort’ bloke more than I do.
 Why do you think most of my family left Italy just after the First Muggle World War?
 I’ll tell you: Fascism.”